Overview of custom pages for model-driven apps

 - Add a canvas app data source for data used by the screen.

-- Copy the screen from the canvas app in the original canvas app designer.
+- Copy the screen from the original canvas app in the canvas designer.

-- Paste the screen into the new custom page in the model-driven app designer.
+- Paste the screen into the blank custom page in the canvas designer.

 - Change the navigate calls to use the custom page name instead of the screen name.